Shadow Hearts: Covenant: Plot

 In Japan, Foreign Minister Ishimura intends to use Nicolai to destabilize the West and protect Japan from its influence.
 Attempts to extract Astaroth give the demon full control of Nicolai's body.
 Yuri's group, allied with his cousin Kurando, fails to prevent Astaroth's escape due to the opposition of Kato and his cloned group of soldiers which includes Ouka.
 After Astaroth's escape, Kato helps Yuri's group defeat the god at its lair in Mount Fuji.
 The enraged Nicholai tries to kill Yuri, then attacks Kato when he intercedes; Ouka blocks the blow, dying in Kato's arms.
 Kato kills Nicolai, later giving Yuri the Émigré Manuscript to attempt Alice's resurrection and declaring them now enemies.
-The group confronts Ishimura, and when his grandson appears and Ishimura begs they spare him, Yuri flies into a rage and nearly kills Ishimura before breaking down in tears, having forgotten his reason for fighting.
+The group confronts Ishimura, and when his grandson appears and Ishimura begs they spare him, Yuri flies into a rage and beats Ishimura nearly to death before breaking down in tears, having forgotten his reason for fighting.
 Bacon helps Yuri attempt Alice's resurrection.
 The ritual briefly works, with Alice assuring her love for Yuri before her new body disintegrates.
 Bacon deduces that Kato encouraged the ritual to use its side effect of time warping for his own ends; Kato plans to travel back in time and rewrite history, unmaking the current world.

 After meeting Alice's spirit and having a final talk with Jeanne, Yuri faces Kato as he summons the magical Asuka Stone Platform to enact his plan.
-Kato is defeated, and tells Yuri that the group must wish for their heart's desire in order to escape.
+Kato is defeated, and before dying tells Yuri that the group must wish for their heart's desire in order to escape.
 As the others depart to places they can find happiness, the Mistletoe's Curse manifests, and Yuri bids Karin farewell and remains behind.
 Depending on his answer to a question from Jeanne, Yuri can allow the Curse to consume him and end up in Roger's care as an amnesiac; or commit suicide, reuniting with Alice's spirit before going back in time to the day they met and getting the chance to save her.
 The latter has been confirmed as the canon ending.
 Whatever Yuri's choice, Karin is sent back in time to Tokyo in 1887, there meeting Yuri's father and deciding to move on with her life; Karin uses the name "Anne", and becomes Yuri's mother.